Are you looking for a smoked corn bread recipe? Your in the right place!

 Melted Butter, Cooled Slightly

-Cast-Iron Skillet (you can probably use an 8, you may just need to cook longer)
+Cast-iron skillet (you can probably use an 8, you may just need to cook longer)

 Step 1: Preheating Your Smoker and Cast-Iron Skillet

 Preheat the smoker to 350F.
-Once the smoker has preheated, place the cast-iron skillet directly on the grates and let it get hot for about 10 minutes while you mix the batter.
+Once the smoker has preheated, place the cast-iron skillet on the grates and let it get hot for about 10 minutes while you mix the batter.

 Step 2: Making the Cornbread Dough

-Step 3: Smoking Your Cornbread
+Step 3: Cooking

 Step 4: Final Touches

-What to Serve With Smoked Corn Bread
+What to Serve With It

 - Whole Smoked Chicken